-(d) The date of issuance of the writ of execution to the county where the earnings withholding order is sought and the date the writ is returnable. (e) The
+(d) The date of issuance of the writ of execution to the county where the earnings withholding order is cought and the date the writ is returnable under subdivision (a) of Section 633.

+(e) The

-(maximum amount that may be withheld pursuant to the order (the amount of the judgment, plus additional accrued items, less partial satisfactions, if any).
+^tmaximum amount that may be withheld pursuant to the order (the amount of the judgment, plus additional accrued items, less partial satisfactions, if any).

-(f) A description of the withholding period and an order to the employer to withhold from the earnings of the judgment debtor the amount required by law to be withheld or the amount specified in the order, as the case may be, during such period.
+(f) A description of the withholding period and an order to the employer to withhold from the earnings of the judgment debtor the amount required by law to be withheld or the amount specified in the order, as the case " may be, during such period.

-(g) An order to the employer to pay over to the level of efficience at a specified address the amount required to be withheld pursuant to the order in the manage and within the times provided by law.
+(g) An order to the employer to pay over to the levying officer at a specified address the amount required to be withheld pursuant to the order in the manuer and within the times provided by law.

-(h) An order that the employer fill out the "employer's return" and return it by first-class mail, postage prepaid, to the regions officer at a specified address within 15 days after service of the earnings withholding order.
+(h) An order that the employer fill out the "employer's return" and return it by first class mail, postage prepaid, to the $l \in M{H}(m{H})$ officer at a specified address within 15 days after service of the earnings withholding order.

-(i) An order that the employer deliver to the judgment debtor a copy of the earnings withholding order and the "notice to employee of earnings withholding order" within .
-10 days after service of the earnings withholding order; but, if the judgment debtor is no longer employed by the employer and the employer does not owe him any earnings, the employer is not required to make such delivery.
+(i) An order that the employer deliver to the judgment debtor a copy of the earnings withholding order and the "notice to employee of cernings withholding order" within 10 days after service of the earnings withholding order; but, if the judgment debtor is no longer employed by the employer and the employer does not owe him any earnings, the employer is not required to make such delivery.